Bloomfield Stalking Defense Attorneys

 Since Essex County, New Jersey prosecutors do not fool around when it comes to assault and threat crimes, a conviction for stalking can result in serious prison time.
 Perhaps worst of all, a stalking conviction can follow you for the rest of your life if it stays on your permanent record.
 In addition to a criminal charge, stalking may leave you exposed to a permanent restraining order.
-The experienced criminal defense lawyers at the Tormey Law Firm are prepared to challenge the evidence in your stalking case and help you beat your stalking charges.
+The experienced criminal defense lawyers at our law firm are prepared to challenge the evidence in your stalking case and help you beat your stalking charges.
 We have successfully represented countless clients charged with stalking in Essex County, including in Belleville, Nutley, Orange, Montclair, Millburn, and Glen Ridge.

 The firm’s founding partner, Travis J. Tormey, previously worked at the United State Attorney’s Office on both the gang task force and the sex crimes unit, so he will not back down from a fight in court.
 Additionally, the firm’s staff includes a former county and municipal prosecutor, which means that our attorneys used to prosecute stalking charges for the State of NJ.
 Now, we are able to anticipate how the prosecution will think in your stalking case and develop a comprehensive defense strategy to combat your stalking charges in court.
 Call us today at 201-654-3464 or contact us online to schedule a free consultation about your stalking case.

 Stalking in New Jersey: N.J.S.A.
 2C:12-10

 Stalking in New Jersey is governed by N.J.S.A.
 2C:12-10.
 You can be charged with stalking under a variety of circumstances:

 - Purposefully or knowingly engaging in a course of conduct that would cause a reasonable person to fear for their safety.